-Ecuador Will Withdraw Asylum Protection From Julian Assange And Hand Him Over To British Authorities, ‘Interce
+Ecuador Will Withdraw Asylum Protection From Julian Assange And Hand Him Over To British Authorities

-According to the Intercept, Julian Assange, WikiLeaks founder, is going to be ejected from the Ecuadorian Embassy in London in the next few weeks.
+According to the Intercept, WikiLeaks founder Julian Assange is going to be ejected from the Ecuadorian Embassy in London in the next few weeks.
 RT even said that it could be in the next few days.
 At that time, Assange is expected to be handed over to British authorities.

 This comes after Ecuador blocked Assange from gaining access to the internet around three months ago.
 Since then, no one has heard from Assange directly.
 The reason for the internet ban is believed to be linked to Assange taking a stance against the Spanish government in Catalonia’s separatist crisis, after which Ecuador warned Assange that “he has no reason to interfere in Ecuadorian politics because his status does not allow it,” reported the Local.
 The Ecuadorian President has called Julian a “hacker,” an “inherited problem,” and a “stone in the shoe.”